ragenetresearch/democratizing-eye-tracking-rage-net/README.md

 [Place for a bibtex-format paper citation]

 ## <a name="a-installation"> Installation
 Due to their size, the trained model and the dataset of participants collected to evaluate the impact of factors of the environment (Experiment 3 in the paper) are [shared via Google Drive](https://drive.google.com/drive/folders/1RHs7xGCD-k13N2YD2P0-54d0tmD7_XKy?usp=share_link).
-To assure compatibility and replicability, models for face detection and estimation of 2D facial landmarks from the utilized OpenCV and dlib libraries respectively, are also backed up on drive.
-After ckecking out this repository, to prepare the environment, neccessary drivers and to install all requirements in the expected directories, follow the [prerequisites guide](./Docs/Prerequisites.md).
+To assure compatibility and replicability, models for face detection and estimation of 2D facial landmarks from the utilized OpenCV and dlib libraries respectively, are also backed up on the drive.
+After cloning the contents of this repository, to prepare the environment, the neccessary drivers and to install all requirements in the expected directories, follow the [prerequisites guide](./Docs/Prerequisites.md).

 The drive directory contains:
 * `rn_w_attention__tf_model` - RAGE-net model trained on the [MPIIFaceGaze](https://www.perceptualui.org/research/datasets/MPIIFaceGaze/) dataset